PSJorgensen/real-world-economics/real-world-economics-outline.md

     in particular with regard to the role of democracy in models of how to achieve transitions to for global sustainability*.

+    -   *Notes to integrate*

+        -   *Contrary view of large concentration of weatlh* Contrary view from Chicago School - the economic elite wants democracy and would strike a deal if they had the chance, because dictators tries to wipe out the economic elite Capital - in the Twenty-First Century - In the Rest of the World - Michael Albertus - University of Chicago.

 -   **Regulatory capture** In public administration, "regulatory capture" describes the situation where regulatory institutions act in favor of the entities they are supposed to regulate instead of